SeismicData/ASDF_definition/waveforms.rst

 Each station group can have an arbitrary number of traces and each trace can be arbitrarily long.

-Allowed data types are single and double precision two's complement signed integers and single and double precision IEEE 768 floating point numbers which happen to be the native data types on most platforms.
+Allowed data types are half, single, and double precision two's complement signed integers and single and double precision IEEE 768 floating point numbers which happen to be the native data types on most platforms.
 HDF5 transparently deals with byte order issues so choose whichever endianness is most suitable for your platform.

 Data sets are named according to the scheme